-- 1. The Report of the Court on Cooperation is submitted by the International Criminal Court ("ICC" or "Court") pursuant to paragraph 36 of resolution ICC-ASP/18/Res.3 ("2019 Resolution on Cooperation").
-It covers the period of 16 September 2019 to 15 September 2020.^{1,2} - 2.
-Similar to the Court's previous reports on cooperation,3 the report provides an update on the different cooperation efforts undertaken by the Court with the support of States and other stakeholders during the reporting period.
-For this reporting period, the Court will additionally address the request of the Assembly of States Parties ("Assembly" or "ASP"), in its 2019 Resolution on Cooperation, for "the Court to submit an updated report on cooperation to the Assembly at its nineteenth session and to present in that report disaggregated data over the responses provided by States Parties, including highlighting the main challenges"4; the Court will also have in mind the decision of the ASP in the same Resolution to request to the Bureau "through its Working Groups, to speed up its review of the implementation of the 66 recommendations, in close cooperation with the Court, where appropriate".5 - 3.
-The report should be read in conjunction with the latest ICC annual report to the United Nations General Assembly (A/74/324), providing, inter alia, information on the Court's recent cooperation with the United Nations ("UN"). - 4.
-The Court also recalls its analytical reports on cooperation matters, notably its 2013 cooperation report6 and its separate 2013 report focusing specifically on cooperation between
+- 1. The Report of the Court on Cooperation is submitted by the International Criminal Court ("ICC" or "Court") pursuant to paragraph 37 of resolution ICC-ASP/19/Res.
+2 ("2020 Resolution on Cooperation").
+It covers the period of 16 September 2020 to 15 September 2021. - 2.
+Similar to the Court's previous reports on cooperation, the report provides an update on the different cooperation efforts undertaken by the Court with the support of States and other stakeholders during the reporting period.
+For this reporting period, the Court will continue providing disaggregated data pertaining to the different types of requests for cooperation following the format adopted for the Report on cooperation submitted in 2020. - 3.
+The report should be read in conjunction with the latest ICC annual report to the United Nations General Assembly (A/75/324), providing, inter alia, information on the Court's recent cooperation with the United Nations ("UN"). - 4.
+The Court also recalls its analytical reports on cooperation matters, notably its 2013 cooperation report and its separate 2013 report focusing specifically on cooperation between the Court and the UN, as useful sources of information regarding the key cooperation needs of the Court which remain valid to date. - 5.
+The Court underlines the continued relevance of the 66 recommendations on cooperation adopted by States Parties in 2007, as well as the flyer that was produced by the co-facilitators of the working group on cooperation in 2015 in collaboration with the Court in order to promote the 66 recommendations and increase understanding and implementation of them.
+Indeed, the Court strongly believes that both documents continue to form an important basis for cooperation discussions and efforts, which can render the assistance to the Court more efficient and effective.